opea-project/docs/getting-started/README.md

         "messages": "What is the revenue of Nike in 2023?"
     }'
 ```
 This command will provide the response as a stream of text.
-You can modify the message parameter in the curl command and interact with the ChatQnA service.
+You can modify the `message` parameter in the `curl` command and interact with the ChatQnA service.

-### What’s Next:
+## What’s Next

-1. Try  [GenAIExamples](/examples/index.rst) in-detail starting with [ChatQnA](/examples/ChatQnA/ChatQnA_Guide.rst) example.
+- Try  [GenAIExamples](/examples/index.rst) in-detail starting with [ChatQnA](/examples/ChatQnA/ChatQnA_Guide.rst) example.

-2. Try [GenAIComps](/microservices/index.rst) to build microservices.
+- Try [GenAIComps](/microservices/index.rst) to build microservices.

-3. Interested in contributing to OPEA?
+- Interested in contributing to OPEA?
 Refer to [OPEA Community](/community/index.rst) and [Contribution Guides](/community/index.rst#contributing-guides).